LambdaHack/LambdaHack/README.md

 tactical squad combat.
 It's packaged together with a sample dungeon crawler in a quirky fantasy setting.
 The sample game can be tried out in the browser at http://lambdahack.github.io.
-The browser version runs fastest on Chrome.
-Keyboard commands and savefiles are supported only on recent enough versions of browsers, but mouse should work everywhere.
+The browser version runs fastest on Chrome, keyboard commands and savefiles are supported only on recent enough versions of browsers, but mouse should work everywhere.

 As an example of the engine's capabilities, here is a showcase of shooting down explosive projectiles.
 A couple were shot down close